jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-loadmap-description"></a>

 ### ✏ Description:
-End the game and load a .stormmap file instantly.
+End the game and instantly load a `.stormmap` file.
 The `MapPath` is relative to:
  - `*.stormmods/base.stormmap/` for CASC / MPQ storage
  - `HEROES_INSTALL_LOCATION/maps/` for file system